If you had to choose just one species to take the prize for being the jewel in the crown of cichlids, which one would it be?

 What fish make suitable tank mates for Frontosa Cichlids?

 Ideally Frontosa Cichlids should be kept in a species only tank but this doesn’t mean that they can’t be part of a community environment.
 Bear in mind when choosing tank mates, however, that they should not be small enough to fit in your Frontosa Cichlids mouth and that they should be slow moving and peaceful.
+Other cichlids of similar size will be fine in an aquarium big enough to house them with plenty of hiding places, caves and rocks.

 Possible candidates for tank mates include Plecostomus, bichirs, other African cichlids and other Lake Tanganyika species of fish.
 You may also have success with mid to top aquarium dwellers as Frontosas tend to inhabit and build territory in the lower half.